vortex-digital/laravel-simple-auth-installer/README.md

 # Simple Laravel Auth

-Simple laravel auth like it was before Jetstream and Fortify.
+Like it was before Jetstream and Fortify, everything was simple.

 ## License